 No. 1: Don't apply for new credit.

-"If it's just an inquiry, that usually doesn't cause a problem, but if you've opened a new account, then it will have to be verified, and that could delay your settlement," he says.
+Mortgage lenders are required to do a second credit check before a final loan approval, says Doug Benner, a loan officer with Embrace Home Loans in Rockville, Md."If it's just an inquiry, that usually doesn't cause a problem, but if you've opened a new account, then it will have to be verified, and that could delay your settlement," he says.

 Your credit score could change because of the new credit, which may mean that your interest rate must be adjusted.